Don't be afraid to ask! If your question isn't here, just send us an e-mail here.

 Yes, but we ask that you keep the volume down at a safe level so that you can hear other runners or instructions from event personnel.
 We also ask that you remove them, or, at the very least, remove one ear bud when you are coming to aid stations, in a large crowd or on more technical or difficult sections of the course.
 The important thing is paying attention to everyone's safety and maintaining basic race etiquette with other runners.

-If the race has not sold out, race day registration will open at 6:45 am.
+Race day registration will open at 6:45 am.

 We do not.